 For over 80 years, Meanjin has fostered a rich and rigorous national conversation by remaining true to its founding principles: “to talk poetry”, “to work for a healthy climate of opinion and literary activity”, and “to make clear the connection between art and politics.”
 Whether in essay, poetry, fiction, memoir or experimentation, Meanjin writers seek audiences who enjoy critical discussion and, to continue in the words of the Founding Editor, who ask Meanjin writers “to reveal and clarify our life by showing it to us though a vision different from ours and deeper.”

-Meanjin was founded in Brisbane by Clem Christesen in 1940.
-The name, pronounced Mee-an-jin, is from an Aboriginal word for the finger of land on which central Brisbane sits.
-The magazine moved to Melbourne in 1945 at the invitation of the University of Melbourne and became an imprint of Melbourne University Publishing at the beginning of 2008.
+Clem Christesen founded Meanjin in Brisbane in 1940 (the name, pronounced mee-AN-jin, is the word in the Turrbal language for the finger of land on which central Brisbane sits).
+Meanjinmoved to Melbourne in 1945 at the invitation of the University of Melbourne, and in 2008 became an independent imprint of Melbourne University Publishing.

-Meanjin reflects the breadth of contemporary thinking, be it on literature, other art forms, or the broader issues of the times.
-This breadth has characterised Meanjin for more than 70 years, continuing under its ten subsequent editors—Jim Davidson, Judith Brett, Jenny Lee, Christina Thompson, Stephanie Holt, Ian Britain, Sophie Cunningham, Sally Heath, Zora Sanders and Jonathan Green.
+Reflecting the breadth of contemporary thinking on the defining issues of our times, Meanjin’s work has continued under its subsequent editors—Jim Davidson, Judith Brett, Jenny Lee, Christina Thompson, Stephanie Holt, Ian Britain, Sophie Cunningham, Sally Heath, Zora Sanders, Jonathan Green, and now, Esther Anatolitis.

 Find out more and subscribe at meanjin.com.au.